Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Experimental Analysis

-Fig.~\ref{accuracy} compares collaborator selection accuracy.
-It can be observed that 2TSD significantly outperforms TMFSC, which can be attributed to two factors.
-First, the server in 2TSD maintains historical performance data for all devices, enabling the extraction of more accurate task-specific trust semantics.
+Fig.~\ref{accuracy} compares the accuracy of collaborator selection.
+It can be observed that TSD significantly outperforms TMFSC, which can be attributed to two factors.
+First, the server in TSD maintains historical performance data for all devices, enabling the extraction of more accurate task-specific trust semantics.
 Second, leveraging LAM for task-collaborator matching analysis enhances matching precision, thereby improving the accuracy of collaborator selection.